 We also went to a restaurant called Nostalgia, which serves authentic Goan and Portuguese delicacies.
 The ambiance galvanized by the old Portuguese décor and live music was truly the bonus to our visit.

 Road trips have always been fun, not solely it adds a thrill to the journey but allows you to explore many scenic beauties on the way too.
 We have many other attention-grabbing road trip experiences for you, one of which is the Bangalore to Goa road trip.

 DO’s AND DONT’s WHILE ON A GOA ROAD TRIP

-- Carry sufficient water and food snacks in your car as a possibility of finding any good place to eat is very less.
+- Carry sufficient water and food snacks in your car as the possibility of finding any good place to eat is very less.

 - Study your driving route thoroughly and keep a scanned map on your phone to avoid any emergency like loss of mobile network.
 Also, carry power banks to keep the phone fully charged.

-- If its late in the evening and you have barely reached Belgaum then I would recommend to take a halt and resume your journey in the morning.
+- If it’s late in the evening and you have barely reached Belgaum then I would recommend taking a halt and resume your journey in the morning.

-- Keep the glass windows of your car closed and car doors locked while driving on the unknown roads and avoid to stop in between or speak to the stranger.
+- Keep the glass windows of your car closed and car doors locked while driving on unknown roads and avoid stopping in between or speak to a stranger.

 WHEN TO VISIT